Statham Grove Surgery - General Practice Privacy Notice (Including special provisions under the Covid 19 pandemic)

 The data will be shared with health and care professionals and support staff in this surgery and at hospitals, diagnostic and treatment centres who contribute to your personal care.

-Many organisations across London share an aggregated summary view of your data, held in a secure Health Information Exchange and using a Local Health Care Exemplar format, in order to make quicker and better informed decisions in providing you with care.
+Many organisations across London share an aggregated summary view of your data, held in a secure Health Information Exchange and using a Local Health Care Exemplar format known as the One London patient record, in order to make quicker and better informed decisions in providing you with care.

-This practice is also part of a Neighbourhood Multi-Disciplinary Team based upon the Primary Care Network designed to bring together a number of service providers to help patients with more than one need.
+This practice is also part of a Neighbourhood Multi-Disciplinary Team based within the Woodberry Wetlands Primary Care Network designed to bring together a number of service providers to help patients with more than one need.

 You have the right to object to some or all of the information being processed, which is detailed under Article 21.
 Exercising your right to object may well prevent the referral or course of treatment from going ahead.